jacebenson/jace.pro/content/post/2017-09-10-sp-redirect/index.md

 -   Correct links in outbound messages
 -   Create a ui page for each page the cms had.
 E.g. cmssearchpage.do

-This page you can just toss a HTML redirect to the appropriate Service Portal page.
+This page you can toss a HTML redirect to the appropriate Service Portal page.

 ``` {.xml}